sorbet/sorbet/website/docs/type-annotations.md

 ```

 We can also declare class variables and instance variables on a singleton class
-using `T.let` outside of any method:
+using `T.let` at the top-level of a class:

 ```ruby
 class HasVariables